Department of Engineering Technology

 Typically Offered: Fall.

 Course Description: Studies principles of feedback control systems, compensation techniques, major types of sensors, electromechanical components and the interface between mechanics and electronics.
-Course content is equivalent to EET 452.
 Three hours lecture, three hours lab.
 Prerequisite(s): MET 372.

 Tiffany Davis (2023) Professor of Practice, Engineering Technology.
 M.A.S., Missouri Western State University.

-Jinwen Zhu (2005) Professor, Engineering Technology.
+Jinwen Zhu (2005) Chairperson and Professor, Engineering Technology.
 Ph.D., University of North Carolina.